Monday, August 5, 2024

 2. Alzheimer’s Disease Protein Levels Reduced by Sleeping Pill https://www.insideprecisionmedicine.com/topics/patient-care/neurological-disorders/alzheimers-disease-protein-levels-reduced-by-sleeping-pill/

-I think the key here is to make a distinction among these drugs.
+How do we reconcile these two reports?
+The key here is to make a distinction among these drugs.
 The good one (in the second article) is suvorexant, which according to a Google search, is sold under the brand name Belsomra.
-The bad ones (in the first article) are Dalmane (flurazepam), Halcion (triazolam), Rstoril (temazepam), Desyrel and Oleptro (trazodone), and Ambien (zolpidem).
-So if we ever need a sleeping pill, choose Belsomra and avoid the ones in the latter list.
+The bad ones (in the first article) are Dalmane (flurazepam), Halcion (triazolam), Restoril (temazepam), Desyrel and Oleptro (trazodone), and Ambien (zolpidem).
+So if we ever need a sleeping pill, choose Belsomra and avoid the ones in the latter list, in which the first three here are benzodiazepine (benzo for short).
+There are more research articles confirming the association of benzodiazepine with dementia than otherwise.
+To be safe, avoid it.

-But why bother?
-If I do need a sleeping pill, I'd rather take melatonin, which is naturally secreted in our body and has no truly harmful effect.
+But why bother with sleeping pills?
+If you do need one, why not take melatonin, which is naturally secreted in your body and has no truly harmful effect?